-- 2. Audit documentation that meets the requirements of this HKSA and the specific documentation requirements of other relevant HKSAs provides: - (a) Evidence of the auditor's basis for a conclusion about the achievement of the overall objectives of the auditor; and - (b) Evidence that the audit was planned and performed in accordance with HKSAs and applicable legal and regulatory requirements. - 3.
-Audit documentation serves a number of additional purposes, including the following: - Assisting the engagement team to plan and perform the audit. - Assisting members of the engagement team responsible for supervision to direct and supervise the audit work, and to discharge their review responsibilities in accordance with HKSA 220. - Enabling the engagement team to be accountable for its work. - Retaining a record of matters of continuing significance to future audits. - Enabling the conduct of quality control reviews and inspections in accordance with HKSQC 1 or national requirements that are at least as demanding. - Enabling the conduct of external inspections in accordance with applicable legal, regulatory or other requirements.
+- 2. Audit documentation that meets the requirements of this HKSA and the specific documentation requirements of other relevant HKSAs provides: - (a) Evidence of the auditor's basis for a conclusion about the achievement of the overall objectives of the auditor; 1 and - (b) Evidence that the audit was planned and performed in accordance with HKSAs and applicable legal and regulatory requirements. - 3.
+Audit documentation serves a number of additional purposes, including the following: - Assisting the engagement team to plan and perform the audit. - Assisting members of the engagement team responsible for supervision to direct and supervise the audit work, and to discharge their review responsibilities in accordance with HKSA 220.2 - Enabling the engagement team to be accountable for its work. - Retaining a record of matters of continuing significance to future audits. - Enabling the conduct of quality control reviews and inspections in accordance with HKSQC 13.4 - Enabling the conduct of external inspections in accordance with applicable legal, regulatory or other requirements.